crodier/packet-router/README.md

 - "Agrona", library is the winner:
     https://github.com/real-logic/Agrona
-- Single Producer, Single Consumer (SPSC), has nearly the highest throughput!
+- Single Producer, Single Consumer (SPSC), has the highest throughput!
 Beating out, using multiple threads.
-- Follow up:  What does Agrona tell us about, Java and our chip speed, for the operations? (how fast is the machine L1/L2, based on this test)
+- Follow up question:  What does Agrona tell us about, Java and our chip speed, for the operations? (how fast is the machine L1/L2, based on this test)

 ### More findings